Skip to content

 Some thoughts on the virtual debrief

-In a study looking at debriefing after medical serious games, in-person and virtual debrief both rated highly (self was the lowest).
+In a study looking at debriefing after medical serious games, in-person and virtual debriefing both rated highly (self was the lowest).
 Remote debriefing has been used to train teams and faculty in countries that do not have access to resources or experience in simulation.

 Make sure someone is designated to lead the debrief.
 Use the standard sim structure- Defusing, Discovery and Deepening.
 This model is based on Kolb’s experiential learning theory.
 This has made its way into many different models including Diamond, Pearls and ITRUST.

-Who’s watching the watchmen?
+Who’s watching the Watchmen?
 We’ve had more consultants during our sessions than the usual weekly sim.
 This changes the dynamic of the discussion.
 It skipped the medicine and went straight to the communication and processes seen.
-This may not be a positive for the junior members who needed experiential medical learning.
+This may not be a positive for the junior members who need experiential medical learning.
 If using pre-recorded 360° content that is not live make sure you make it personal exploring real-life experiences.
 Has anyone seen this before?
 How does this work in your ward?
 Where’s the protocol kept?

 As with all forms of online facilitated tuition, it is important to set the ground rules at the offset.
 Do you have learners muted?
-This will depend on the numbers in the debrief considering microphone echo verus silence.
+This will depend on the numbers in the debrief considering microphone echo versus silence.
 You may need to use a signal to talk (i.e. Zoom thumbs up!).
 Everyone should keep their cameras on so you can see everyone and try to “read the room” keeping all involved.

 Author